ghost368/ghost368.github.io/linux/linux_tutorial.md

 * some the keyboard layout may be slightly wrong (e.g. " swaped with @ etc) - this is likely due to the difference of English (UK) and English (US) - try both layouts (in Ubuntu can add in system settings -> language and region etc) and leave the one that is correct

+* ```git diff /path/to/file1 /path/to/file2``` can be used to get git-like colorful output of the difference between two files, even if that is outside any git repository (!!)